 alternative dispute resolution methods during a training program for Chinese judges offered by Canadian

 Vice-President and General Manager

-Pierre Bissonnette is the Vice-President and General Manager of Huawei Canada.
-Huawei is the largest private Chinese company with over $75B USD of revenues and 180,000 employees.
-Huawei sells telecom solutions to operators, enterprises and consumers.
-Huawei is exemplary in terms on how a Chinese company should adapt and localize in the Canadian environment.
-Huawei already built a large successful business in Canada and has over 800 employees.
+Mr. Bissonnette is the Vice-President and General Manager of Huawei Canada.
+Huawei is the largest private Chinese company with over $75B USD of revenues in 2017 and over 180,000 employees worldwide.
+Huawei is exemplary in terms on how a Chinese company should adapt and localize in the local marketplace in having built a large successful business in Canada with over 800 employees.
 Mr. Bissonnette manages Canadian teams including in the areas of sales, marketing, engineering and operations.

 Steve Di Fruscia

 President and CEO